-For years my underlying obsession was finding a way to optimize my life and break away from needing to hold down a normal job or live within the neat parameters that corporate culture defines for us.
+For years my underlying obsession was finding a way to optimize my life and break away from needing to hold down a normal job.
+To live outside the rigid parameters that corporate culture defines for us.
 Looking to people I had envied, I identified skills and accolades they carried and worked backwards to assign a daily task for myself.
 I was convinced that in creating this perfect list of requirements, through sheer Grit, I would be able to quickly and effectively rewire all my habits and mindset and be on a path to my new life.

-And then something wouldn’t go according to plan.
-My delicate sleep schedule would get thrown off by something innocuous like a catch up on the phone running 30 minutes longer than expected or working on something later than I realized.
-Then the house of cards would start to see pieces blown away – I’d try to wake-up at the same time with significantly less sleep and end up sleeping far past any “acceptable” time, because of this I didn’t have time to do a full workout so why do one at all, and if I’m already being “unhealthy” why make time to meditate – and so the day descends into mental chaos.
+And then something doesn’t go according to plan.
+My delicate sleep schedule gets thrown off by something innocuous like a catch up on the phone running 30 minutes longer than expected or working on something too late.
+Then the house of cards starts to see pieces blown away – I try to wake-up at the same time with significantly less sleep and end up sleeping far past any “acceptable” time, because of this I can’t do a full workout so why do one at all?
+And if I’m already being “unhealthy”, why make time to meditate?
+So, the day descends into mental chaos.

-A critical error I was making – and have to stop myself making to this day – is architecting and demanding inherently fragile goals and systems.
-I don’t align to my long term goals and focus on unreasonable battles of scarcity – losing both in the process.
-This concept of fragility is something that I have grown to naturally think about more and more without necessarily appreciating the actual concept itself.
+A critical error I was making – and have to stop myself making to this day – is architecting inherently fragile goals and systems.
+I don’t align to my long term goals but instead focus on unreasonable battles of scarcity – losing both in the process.
+This idea of fragility is something that I have grown to naturally think about more and more without necessarily appreciating the actual concept itself.
 I think that is a natural progression when you are trying to improve and change yourself – you have to explore what isn’t working and what pulls you back to the place you are trying to get away from.